sidd-harth/kc-flux/lab9/step2.md

 <br>

 #### Check Flux Repository and Policy Status
-In the previous lab we have created a `Flux Repository` Object, lets check it's Status.
+In the previous labs we have created a `Flux Repository` and `Flux Policy` objects, lets check their Status.
 - Run a `flux` cmd to `get` the `image` status using below spec:
     - Type: `all`